 Q: How long does it take to activate the script?

 A: AudioEye will need anywhere from several hours to a few business days to configure the school's domains into their system (the timeframe is dependent on how many domains the school has).
 AudioEye will also need to test the Ally Toolbar for display issues before officially launching to the live site.
-It is important to let us know about your desired date as soon as possible, so that AudioEye can have enough time to properly set up the service.
+It is important to let us know about your desired date as soon as possible, so that AudioEye can have enough time to properly set up the service and schedule time with their engineers.

 Q: How long does the implementation take?